rodrigoqalba/render-deploy/README.md

 # Render Deploy Example

-This is the deploy following the example in https://render.com/docs/deploy-rails
+This is a deploy following the example in https://render.com/docs/deploy-rails

 This is using Rails 7, so to have bootstrap work, I needed to create the app with the following flags